k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/monitoring/_index.md

         host: prometheus.k8ssandra.cluster.local
 ```

-Note the `host` parameters, this is where the DNS names must be provided.
+Note the `host` parameters: this is where the DNS names must be provided.

 ## Enabling Traefik Ingress

 Traefik ingress may be enabled on the command-line or via a `values.yaml` file.
-The K8ssandra team recommends storing this information in a `values.yaml` as
-that may be version controlled and managed in a DevOps friendly manner.
-Examples
-of both approaches are provided below as reference.
+The K8ssandra team recommends storing this information in a `values.yaml` as that may be version controlled and managed in a DevOps friendly manner.
+Examples of both approaches are provided below as reference.

 ### `values.yaml`